 Below I have drawn the gates in place.

-Notice the western gate is on the west side of the wall and the other two gates are on the eastern side of the wall.
-This means that the western passageway was within Solomon's temple compound, past of the eastern court of the gentiles and the other two were the porch outside the temple compound.
-The row of arches between the two vaulted passages actually acted as the eastern wall for this section of the temple compound.
+Notice the western gate is on the west side of the east wall in my theory and the other two gates are on the eastern side of the east wall of the Temple complex.
+The two western arches have steps going down and the arch on the east does not.
+This means that the western passageway was within Solomon's temple, part of the eastern court of the gentiles, and the other two were the porch or portico outside the temple complex.

 Only the top portion of the arches can be seen above the dirt and rubble in these passages.

-(Note: The excerpt below is part of the description Warren gave after being led through the substructure of the terraced area of the south east corner called Solomon's Stables.
-Warren is then lead into the area of the Triple Gate ruins from the inside):
+The excerpt below is part of the description Warren gave after being led through the substructure of the terraced area of the south east corner called Solomon's Stables.
+Warren is then lead into the area of the Triple Gate:

 there is, in the side of the wall, either